 Once the class action complaint is filed and served on the defendant, a court must certify the class.
 Depending on the state, either the court will initiate the certification process or the plaintiff must file a motion to have the class certified before the case can proceed.

 The requirements for certification vary a bit from state to state, but most states generally follow the same broad requirements.
 For the judge to certify the class, the representative plaintiff must prove:

 Getting a class certified is not a matter of checking the right boxes.
 The judge is allowed to exercise a fair amount of discretion, and the arguments for and against certification can be quite complex and protracted.

 If the class is not certified, the case is dismissed.
 If the class is certified, the case can move on to pre-trial procedures.
-A certified class does not mean the judge thinks the defendant is liable, or that a jury is likely to find the defendant liable, but it does mean the case has been vetted to some extent and the defendant is now threatened with a legitimate lawsuit.
+A certified class does not mean the judge thinks the defendant is at fault for the class's collective harms, or that a jury is likely to find the defendant liable, but it does mean the case has been vetted to some extent, and the defendant is now facing a legitimate lawsuit.

 In a class action case, this is why many injury settlement negotiations begin in earnest only after the class has been certified.